mvn2vec: Preservation and Collaboration in Multi-View Network Embedding: Preservation and Collaboration in Multi-View Network Embedding

-where $D=\sum_{v \in \mc{V}} d(v)$, and $\bigoplus$ represents concatenation.
-In other words, the embedding of each node in the \independent model resides in the direct sum of multiple embedding spaces.
-This approach preserves the information embodied in each view, but do not allow collaboration across different views in the embedding learning process. \item \textbf{One-space}.
-Let the embedding for different views to share parameters when learning the final embedding ${\mbf_u}$.
-That is,
+where $D=\sum_{v \in \mc{V}} D_{v}$, and $\bigoplus$ represents concatenation.
+In other words, the embedding of each node in the \independent model resides in the direct sum of multiple embedding spaces. {\textit{This approach preserves the information embodied in each view, but do not allow collaboration across different views in the embedding learning process}}. \item \textbf{The one-space model}.
+Let the embedding for different views share parameters when learning the final embedding ${\mbf_u}$:

-where $D = d(v)$ for all $v \in \mc{V}$.
-In other words, each dimension of the final embedding space correlates with all views of the concerned multi-view network.
-This approach enables different views to collaborate in learning a unified embedding, but do not preserve information specifically carried by each view.
-This property of the \onespace model is corroborated by experiment presented in Section~\ref{sec::param-study}. \end{itemize}
+Therefore, the final embedding space correlates with all network views. {\textit{This approach allows different views to collaborate in learning a unified embedding, but do not preserve information specifically carried by each view}}.
+This property of the \onespace model is corroborated by additional experiment in Section~\ref{sec::param-study}. \end{itemize}

-In either of the above two approaches, the same treatment to the center embedding is applied to the context embedding when applicable.
-It is also worth noting that the embedding learned by the \onespace model cannot be obtained by linearly combining $\{\mbf^v_u\}_{v \in \mc{V}}$ in the \independent model.
-This is because most network embedding models are non-linear models.
+Further details on these models can be found in Section~\ref{sec::setup}.
+It should also be noted that the embedding learned by the \onespace model cannot be obtained by linearly combining $\{\mbf^v_u\}_{v \in \mc{V}}$ in the \independent model.
+This is because most network embedding models are non-linear.

-\vpara{Embedding real-word multi-view networks by straightforward approaches}.
-In this paper, \independent and \onespace are implemented on top of a random walk plus skip-gram approach as widely seen in the literature~\cite{grover2016node2vec, perozzi2014deepwalk, perozzi2017don}.
-The experiment setup and results are concisely introduced at this point, while detailed description of algorithm, datasets, and more comprehensive experiment results are deferred to Section~\ref{sec::modeling} and \ref{sec::exp}.
-Two networks, YouTube and Twitter, are used in these exploratory experiments with users being nodes on each network.
-YouTube has three views representing common videos (cmn-vid), common subscribers (cmn-sub), and common friends (cmn-fnd) shared by each pair of users, while Twitter has two views corresponding to replying (reply) and mentioning (mention) among users.
+\vpara{Embedding real-world multi-view networks by straightforward approaches.} Two networks, YouTube and Twitter, are used in these exploratory experiments with users being nodes on each network.
+YouTube has three views representing common videos (cmn-vid), common subscribers (cmn-sub), and common friends (cmn-fnd) shared by each user pair, while Twitter has two views corresponding to replying (reply) and mentioning (mention) among users.
 The downstream evaluation task is to infer whether two users are friends, and the results are presented in Table~\ref{tab::exploratory}.